Helen4Health

 Matrix Re-imprinting gives us a fun and fast method of dealing with the causes of the distress as we work with the client's younger self.
 The client is also given the skills to take home and work with any other issues that come up later.

-University of York research into EFT with PTSD and Depression.
-The emotional freedom technique for the treatment of post-traumatic stress disorder, depression, or anxiety: clinical evidence.
+The University of York conducted research into EFT with PTSD and Depression.
+The emotional freedom technique for the treatment of post-traumatic stress disorder, depression, or anxiety: clinical evidence was overwhelming in the benefits it brought..

 Tapping your way to success